Do lash extensions damage natural eyelashes?

 As with any beauty product or regimen, it’s not worth skimping on eyelash extensions.
 You’re far better paying a fair price for a good service that won’t cause you problems than getting a discount set of lashes that will cause you more problems in the long run.
 If you have concerns talk to your lash artist and don’t ignore warning signs.
 If something doesn’t seem right it probably isn’t.

-We’ve seen firsthand how customized, professionally applied lash extensions can take a woman’s confidence to the next level time and time again.
+We’ve seen firsthand how customized, professionally applied lash extensions, brows, injectables, and more can take a woman’s confidence to the next level time and time again.
 It’s about feeling like the best version of you, day in and day out, in a way that inspires and motivates you.Book Appointment